bohanwu424/FPCA-STAR-EM-/README.md

 EM^2
 - Basic Idea:
-A STAR EM framework that takes in 2 estimators: estimator_initialize, estimator_em.
+Construct a STAR EM framework that takes in 2 estimators: estimator_initialize, estimator_em.
 In this case, estimator_initialize = face.estimator, estimator_em = james.estimator.
 Two features:
 1)Use estimator_initialize to initialize Theta.